robclu/Jolt/README.md

-# Pronto
+# Jolt
-Pronto is a fast expression template library for array operation and manipulation.
+Jolt is a fast expression template library for array operation and manipulation.